 Josh Gerben was quoted by The Philadelphia Inquirer about why most of the coronavirus-related trademarks will be refused:

-Josh Gerben, a Washington trademark lawyer and founder of Gerben Law Firm, said he’d counted more than 120 coronavirus-related applications as of last week.
+Josh Gerben, a Washington trademark lawyer and founder of Gerben IP, said he’d counted more than 120 coronavirus-related applications as of last week.
 More are coming in.
 Each application costs $350.

 “I wasn’t that impressed with everybody’s, to be honest.
 There could be some more creativity out there.”